 INFORMATION FOR PATIENTS AND FAMILILIES

-Marquette General Hospital is home to the only Comprehensive Acute Rehabilitation Unit in the Upper Peninsula of Michigan.
+UP Health System - Marquette is home to the only Comprehensive Acute Rehabilitation Unit in the Upper Peninsula of Michigan.

 The Rehabilitation Unit assists those who require early, intensive therapies to: Recover from injury or illness; Achieve maximum function; Improve quality of life; and Return home.